hdfiresky/Tutorials/backend_setup_guide.md

 This file stores your secret API keys.
 It will be loaded by Docker Compose but will not be included in your Docker image, keeping it secure.

-Create a file named `.env` and add your Gemini and Serper API keys.
+Create a file named `.env` and add your Gemini API keys.
+You no longer need a Serper API key.

 ```env
 # backend/.env